 Offers introductions to major writers, artists, philosophers, topics and periods.

-Includes more than 260 volumes from the esteemed Cambridge Histories and covers 14 subject areas including General History, Regional History, Literary Studies, Philosophy, and Religious Studies.
+More than 260 volumes from the esteemed Cambridge Histories series covering 14 subject areas including general and regional history, literary studies, philosophy and religious studies.

 This source brings together a wide range of disciplines related to the history and cultures of the United States, from pre-colonial days to the present.
 It features broad, synthetic articles covering areas such as history, literature, art, photography, film, architecture, urban studies, ethnicity, race, gender, economics, politics, wars, consumer culture, and global America.

 Cites essays and articles contained in collections of essays and other collected works in the humanities and social sciences literature.
 Coverage: 1985-present

 From arts and the humanities to social sciences, science and technology, this database meets research needs across all academic disciplines.
 Access scholarly journals, news magazines, and newspapers - many with full text and images.
 How to export to RefWorks

 You can check the availability of article full text if you use our link to Google Scholar, which will ask you to log in with your OU NetID.
 How to export to RefWorks

 See our guide to adding OU Libraries resources to Google Scholar

 Here you'll find articles, book reviews, and interviews dealing with literature, movies, journalism, dance, and communication.
 1984 to present.
 How to export to RefWorks.